jdeehh/100-days-of-code/r1-log.md

 ### R1D18

 Day 18 - Fixed bug and added more JS functionality - played with some CSS, tomorrow I need to hook up the functionality for the add to watchlist button and render the results to Watchlist page

+### R1D19
+Day 19 - Finished Movie Watchlist project

+### R1D20
+Day 20 - Refactored some code in Movie Watchlist project, set up a CSS layout for a new React Digital Business Card project